fivetran/dbt_microsoft_ads_source/models/docs.md

 {% docs campaign_status %}
 The status of this campaign; see the following [documentation](https://docs.microsoft.com/en-us/advertising/campaign-management-service/campaignstatus?view=bingads-13) for more information on values and definitions.
 {% enddocs%}

+{% docs campaign_timezone %}
+The time zone associated with this campaign.
+{% enddocs %}

 {% docs campaign_type %}
 The campaign type associated with this record; see the following [documentation](https://docs.microsoft.com/en-us/advertising/campaign-management-service/campaigntype?view=bingads-13) for more information on values and definitions.